ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Get the [Heketi CLI](https://github.com/heketi/heketi/releases) for the current release.  (*TBD:* The instructions mention that this has heketi-cli in it.
 However, it is vague as to what it means to "install" the heketi-cli.
 I'm not sure what it is used for.)

-- Extract the archive on the machine where are doing the installation.
-(Created a heketi directory in /root on master01 and extracted the archive there. `tar -xvf heketi-client-v5.0.1.linux.amd64.tar.gz`.
+- Extract the archive on the machine where you are doing the installation.
+(Create a heketi directory in /root on master01 and extracted the archive there. `tar -xvf heketi-client-v5.0.1.linux.amd64.tar.gz`.
 The root of everything in the archive is `heketi-client`, so no need to create a separate directory where the archive is extracted.)

 - *TBD:* Also cloned the heketi git hub.
 There appears to be more useful content in the git repo than what comes with the release tar ball.
 (The following clone command was executed from the /root/heketi staging directory.)
 Is this a reasonable step or unnecessary?
 Or should this be done instead of downloading and extracting the heketi tar ball?
 The heketi release tar ball has the heketi-cli executable in it.
 But I'm not sure what that is used for.
 ```